 What you can expect on this walking tour

-From the ghetto, you will head to the island of Rome, called Tiber Island, the place where the basket with the twins, and legendary founders of Rome Romulus and Remus washed ashore.
+From the ghetto, you will head to Rome’s Tiber Island, the place where the basket with the twins, and legendary founders of Rome Romulus and Remus washed ashore.
 The island is home to the oldest hospital in Rome, a very mysterious church, and some of the best restaurants in the city.

-The third and the final venue is a wonderful neighborhood of Trastevere.
-One of the oldest Roman neighborhoods, Trastevere has that special vibe that attracts millions of people every year, and where Romans enjoy a variety of restaurants and the busy nightlife.
+The third and final venue is the wonderful neighborhood of Trastevere.
+One of the oldest Roman neighborhoods, Trastevere has that special vibe that attracts millions of people every year, and where Romans enjoy a variety of restaurants and a busy nightlife.
 Trastevere is rich in history and tradition and it is an absolute must-see place.

 The tour ends in Piazza Trilussa in Trastevere, around 12 pm, a perfect time for lunch, your guide will give you plenty of suggestions and point out the best places to have a real Roman lunch.